spineo/RGButterflyDocs/Programming.md

 ### Language

 Work started on this application back in 2014, shortly after I got into iOS development.
 Though Apple was just switching to the [_Swift_](https://developer.apple.com/swift/) programming language, I decided to continue implementing in [_Objective-C_](https://en.m.wikipedia.org/wiki/Objective-C) since, at the time, Swift was still relatively untested and provided fewer online resources.
-Fortunately Apple was expected to continue supporting Objective-C into the forseeable future and the Swift API allowed its libraries to be easily integrated into Objective-C applications making a gradual transition easier (I have since started going in this direction)
+Fortunately Apple was expected to continue supporting Objective-C into the forseeable future and the Swift API allowed its libraries to be easily integrated into Objective-C applications making a gradual transition easier (I have since started going in this direction and the current apps I am working on use Swift)

 ### XCode IDE

 The experience of using XCode for App development has been largely positive and I have found this IDE to be superior to many of the others used in the past including Eclipse, IntelliJ, and Visual Studio.
 It took a while getting used to Objective-C and the many IDE abstractions (such as XCode _groups_ used to structure the project tree) especially coming from a Software Engineering background where much of my work was at the Linux OS level using scripting/interpretive languages.

 A couple of notes about XCode.
 It is better run on MacOS systems and is easier to use on a larger screen.
 That being said, while I prefer XCode development on my iMac it also works fine on my 13 inch MacBook Pro with a bit of juggling.

+### Development Environments

+As mentioned, most of my development involves switching between an iMac and MacBook Pro.
+The App Website (http://rgbutterfly.com) and Jenkins CI application (primarily used for database builds and the REST service) are hosted on Amazon AWS instances.

 ### GitHub Integration